First Session, 47th General Assembly

 Ordered to be printed by the Honourable House of Assembly

-This Bill would amend the Fatalities Investigations Act to
+This Bill would amend the City of St. John's Municipal Taxation Act by

 Be it enacted by the Lieutenant-Governor and House of Assembly in Legislative Session convened, as follows: